-Understand the causes, intervention and prevention of criminal behaviour and set yourself up for a career in the criminal justice system.
+What drives people to commit crimes?
+Learn about the causes, interventions and prevention of criminal behaviour to prepare yourself for a career in the criminal justice system.

 - Part or full-time